 Why would I want to know if I have FASD?

 Most people who have an FASD have experienced many challenges and struggles in their life.
 Those who get a medical diagnosis of FASD, often say that getting the diagnosis gave them a sense of relief.
 They realize they are not “stupid” or “bad” people.
 Instead, they are people who have a medical condition and they start to accept their need to get the right kind of help and support so they can do well and succeed in life.
 A medical diagnosis gives you information about yourself, your brain and allows you to get this help and support.

-Contact NEAFAN here by calling or sending request form below.
+Contact NEAFAN by calling or sending request form on contact page.